RUUSK Diamonds

 Carat is an ancient unit used to describe the weight of gemstones; one carat is equal to 0.20 grams.
 And larger diamonds (those with higher ct's) are rarer than Diamonds of a smaller ct weight.

-However, taken by itself, carat weight does not determine the value of a Diamond.
+However, taken by itself, carat weight is not the only factor that determines the value of a Diamond.
 So we always consider Cut, Clarity, Colour and Carat in conjunction when sourcing your very special Diamond for you.
-That way, we can gain a bigger picture as to the overall quality of your Diamond.
+That way, we can gain a bigger picture as to the overall quality of your stone.

 DIAMOND CARE